Niemeyer-Research-Group/HeterogeneousSwept1D/README.md

 The performance results are written to csv files and coded [t][equation name][S or C (for swept or classic)].

 ## Run
+**From the command line**:

 mpirun -np [NumProcs] [Executable] [Algorithm] [Config File] [Output Path] [Additional Args]

-Algorithm: S for Swept, C for Classic
+**Algorithm**: S for Swept, C for Classic

-ConfigFile: [equation name][Description].json (example eulerTest.json found in src/\*D/tests
+**Config File**: [equation name][Description].json (example eulerTest.json found in src/\*D/tests

-Output Path: Path should point to .dat folder in Results file.
-Name should include problem and precision.
-Format: Line 1 is length of full spatial domain, number of spatial points and grid step, Other rows are results with format: variable, time, value at each spatial point
+**Output Path**: Name should include problem and precision. *Format*, Line 1 is length of full spatial domain, number of spatial points and grid step, Other rows are results with format: variable, time, value at each spatial point

-Additional Args: These are the several standard arguments that every run must include on the command line or in the json configuration file.
+**Additional Args**: These are the several standard arguments that every run must include on the command line or in the json configuration file.

 | Argument  |  Meaning |
 | --------- | -------- |